About Hermitage No-Kill Cat Shelter

 Tiffany moved to Tucson in September of 2001.
 She then retired after 20 years in the Air Force in January 2015.
 In 2017, Tiffany graduated from Pima Medical Institute as a Certified Veterinary Technician.
 She worked at Veterinary Specialty Center of Tucson in Internal Medicine from 2017-2018, and taught the Veterinary Assistant Program at Pima Medical Institute from 2018-2021.
 Tiffany has adopted 6 cats from the Hermitage (soon to be 7!).
 In total she has 10 (soon to be 11) cats, 6 dogs, 5 goats, 8 tortoises and 16 chickens.
 "Even as a child, I was finding stray animals and bringing them home to care for," Tiffany says.
 In her free time, Tiffany enjoys pet sitting, geocaching, off-roading.

-Cat and Facility Sanitation
+Cat & Facility Sanitation

 Dave is a former welder fabricator who relocated to Tucson in 2020.
 Growing up, Dave always cared for the family cats.
 Dubbed 'cat whisperer' by friends and family Dave finds caring for the Hermitage cats therapeutic.
 Dave and his wife recently lost their 21- year-old cat Sebastian and hope to adopt soon.
-Dave is very grateful to work with such amazing group of cats and cat people.
+Dave is very grateful to work with such amazing an group of cats and cat people.

 Veterinary Assistant